rlorca/http4k/src/docs/blog/a_retrospective/index.md

 #### On the radar
 Another high point for us was having [http4k] featured in the [Thoughtworks Technology Radar], which is a quarterly publication highlighting tools, techniques and languages that the well-known consultancy have been using to successfully deliver projects across the globe.
 ThoughtWorks called out the test-driven nature of [http4k], citing:

-##### *"Apart from its elegance and simplicity, we also like its emphasis on testability — given that the entities in the libraries are immutable and the routes in the app, as well as the app itself, are just functions, they're super easy to test." - TW TechRadar*
+##### **"Apart from its elegance and simplicity, we also like its emphasis on testability — given that the entities in the libraries are immutable and the routes in the app, as well as the app itself, are just functions, they're super easy to test." - TW TechRadar**

 #### The platform!
 BOM

 #### Cloudy-wowdy stuff
-Just as in every codebase there is a package called "utils", this also happens with libraries - useful tools that don't quite fit anywhere else yet you just always end up needing.
-For [http4k], these utils were about the ancillary stuff that goes around an application to make it support 12-factor ideals such as Environmental configuration and relative primitives.
-We didn't want to put this stuff into the core module as we felt it wasn't absolutely necessary (and we wanted to continue to keep the binary size of the )
+Just as in every codebase there is a package called "utils", this also happens with libraries - useful code that doesn't quite fit anywhere else, yet you just always end up needing.
+For [http4k], these utils were about the ancillary stuff that goes around an application to make it support 12-factor ideals such as configuration and relative primitives.
+We didn't want to put this stuff into the [`http4k-core` module as we felt it wasn't absolutely necessary (and we wanted to continue to keep the binary size of the core module down).
+Thus, `http4k-cloudnative` was born!
+The major feature of this module is loading typesafe Environmental configuration of applications, using - what else...

 <img src="./lenses.png" alt="lenses"/>

+Yep - the reuse of the existing [http4k] lens system to cover config loading via nothing else other than a set of Kotlin extension functions was incredibly satisfying moment of realisation that we were onto a great idea!
+You can check out exactly how to use the feature [in the docs][cloudnative]

 #### Testing modules